AlexBasso/Online-store/README.md

 ## Usage

-Site is ready for deployment on a hosting server with docker using gunicorn for more information refer to Dockerfile and docker-compose.yaml.
+Site is ready for deployment on a hosting server with docker using gunicorn, for more information refer to Dockerfile and docker-compose.yaml.

 ## Contributing